 “Renewable Fuel Standard” means the program administered by the United States Environmental Protection Agency, under 40 CFR Part 80: Regulation of Fuels and Fuel Additives, Subparts K and M.

-“Renewable Hydrocarbon Diesel” means a diesel fuel that is produced from non-petroleum renewable resources but is not a mono-alkyl ester and which is registered as a motor vehicle fuel or fuel additive under 40 Code of Federal Regulations part 79.
+“Renewable Diesel” means a diesel fuel that is produced from hydrotreated lipids and biocrudes, or from gasified biomass that is converted to liquids using the Fischer-Tropsch process.
 This includes the renewable portion of a diesel fuel derived from co-processing biomass with a petroleum feedstock.

-“Renewable Hydrogen” means hydrogen derived from (1) electrolysis of water or aqueous solutions using renewable electricity; (2) catalytic cracking or steam methane reforming of biomethane; or (3) thermochemical conversion of biomass, including the organic portion of municipal solid waste (MSW).
+“Renewable Hydrogen” means hydrogen derived from (1) electrolysis of water or aqueous solutions using renewable electricity; (2) catalytic cracking, oxidation or steam methane reforming of biomethane or other renewable hydrocarbons; or (3) thermochemical conversion of biomass, including the organic portion of municipal solid waste (MSW).
 Renewable electricity, for the purpose of renewable hydrogen production by electrolysis, means electricity derived from sources that qualify as eligible renewable energy resources as defined in California Public Utilities Code sections 399.11-399.36.

+“Renewable Naphtha” means naphtha that is produced from hydrotreated lipids and biocrudes, or from gasified biomass that is converted to liquids using the Fischer-Tropsch process.
+This includes the renewable portion of a naphtha fuel derived from co-processing biomass with a petroleum feedstock.

+“Renewable Natural Gas (RNG)” is an alternate term for “biomethane.”

 “Renewable Propane” means liquefied petroleum gas (LPG or propane) that is produced from non-petroleum renewable resources.

+“Residue” is a secondary product with no significant economic value outside of its use as in a biofuel pathway that does not incur significant disposal or management costs.

 “Rural Area” means a census tract with at least 75 percent of its population identified as rural by the latest US Census data.

 “SAE CCS Connector” means a connector that supports both AC J1772 and DC Charging and created by the Society of Automobile Engineers, which is a standards development organization for vehicle technology.

+“Shared MHD-FCI charging site” means an EV fast charging site that is available to at least two MHD EV fleets under different ownership, or to the public for at least 12 hours each day.
+The site must not have obstructions or obstacles precluding the fleet vehicles from entering site premises, and no registered equipment training shall be required for individuals to use the site.

+“Shared MHD-HRI station” means a hydrogen refueling station that is available to at least two MHD FCEV fleets under different ownership, or to the public for at least 12 hours per day.
+The station must not have any obstructions or obstacles precluding the fleet vehicles from entering station premises and no registered equipment training shall be required for individuals to use the station.

 “Shore Power” means electrical power being provided either by the local utility or by distributed generation to ocean-going vessels at-berth.

 “Single-family Residence” means a building designed to house a family in a single residential unit.
 A single-family residence is either detached or attached including duplex or townhouse units.